Photos by Emily Caruso

 - 1 medium butternut squash, peeled and cut into 1/4 inch slices

-- salt and pepper to taste
+- Salt and pepper to taste

-- 8 thick slices hearty whole-wheat or sourdough bread (it needs to be sturdy--this is important!)
+- 8 thick slices hearty whole-wheat or sourdough bread

-- Preheat oven to 400 degrees.
+- Preheat oven to 400ºF.

 - Preheat panini press to medium-high heat.

 - Brush one side of each slice of bread with olive oil.
-Divide squash, mozzarella, and sage evenly onto the non-oiled sides of 4 bread slices.
+Divide the squash, mozzarella, and sage evenly onto the non-oiled sides of 4 bread slices.
 Top with remaining slices of bread and grill until golden brown, about 8 minutes.